 WordPress users get an even simpler way to use Unfluff.
 The tool’s WP plug-in version will interact with your website seamlessly, immediately alerting you of the filler content inside your text.

-Since it’s currently the only tool of its kind, we have nothing to compare Unfluff to.
+The Unfluff plugin has been beta tested and since it’s currently the only tool of its kind, we have nothing to compare Unfluff to.
 That makes our job of testing it a bit difficult.
 However, there are a couple of ways to check whether Unfluff identifies filler content as well as it claims to.

 The first test Unfluff must pass is identifying AI-generated content.
 It is a simple test: you only need a short, computer-written piece of content.
 To get an unbiased result, we generated several of those.
 Unsurprisingly, Unfluff passed with flying colors each time.
 We say unsurprisingly because the tool promotes this test on its website—the creators have even provided a sample AI text for your testing needs.
 However, while that might seem like Unfluff singing its praises, the AI test is important.
 Identifying artificially created content is not only useful, but it’s also a nice showcase of the tool’s performance and accuracy.
 Furthermore, identifying AI content allows you to make the appropriate changes in accordance with the new Google Helpful Content Update.